Age of Wonders 4: Narrative

 The new narrative engine adds encounters, diplomacy and events reactions to players.
 There are also story missions and narrative events.
 However, there is no linear story campaign with missions.
 The player can set Bounties which are optional quests with rewards for other Rulers.

 Cities

 The city domain expands based on population growth.
 Each province has optional improvements.
 Cities have separate queues for structures and units.
 Imperium is the resource for empire management.

 Combat

 The turn based combat has a new morale system, and clearly defined unit roles.
 There are many new units and abilities.
 The new siege system adds preparations and options for defenders.

 Tomes

 The game's tech tree is organized into groups called Tomes.
-There are over 50 tomes of magic with 6 affinities to the cosmic powers.
+There are over 50 tomes of magic, mostly divided into 6 affinities to the cosmic powers: Order, Chaos, Nature, Materium, Astral, and Shadow.
+Each affinity is opposed to a certain other affinity (Order and Chaos, for example), and focuses on a certain damage type more than the rest (such as physical damage for Materium).

+Each tome modifies your faction's affinity, which is also modified by culture, society traits, and narrative actions taken throughout the game.
+In turn, your affinity determines what Hero perks, empire perks, and higher-tier tomes you can obtain, and also affects how other factions receive you.
+Different affinities are better-suited to different victory options; both Chaos and Materium are well suited for Military, Nature is well suited for Expansion, Astral is well suited for Magic, Order is roughly suited for both Military and Expansion, and Shadow is roughly suited for both Expansion and Magic.

+Victory

+There are generally four ways to win a game, though the Empires & Ashes DLC adds a fifth: